More about Kansai Nerolac Paints Limited

 | forwardEps | 9.106920 |

-KANSAINER's forward EPS is higher than its trailing EPS, which signals that the company is expected to achieve greater profitability this financial year.
-This suggests improved earnings performance, indicating a positive outlook for KANSAINER's financial growth.
+KANSAINER's forward EPS is higher than its trailing EPS, suggesting the company is expected to improve its profitability this financial year.
+This reflects growing confidence in KANSAINER's earnings potential, with forecasts indicating better financial performance than in the prior year.

 Price projections: